CodyBontecou/blog/content/obsidian-git-on-ios.md

 ![Browse repo in Working Copy](https://i.imgur.com/2SCcfvZ.gif)

 **Note**: I  ran into issues when including the `.obsidian` directory in my git repo.
 There are plugins that work on desktop that are not supported on mobile, resulting in mobile-specific bugs.
-Sometimes crashing the application and making the vault unusable.
+Sometimes crashing the application and making the vault unusable on mobile.

 I recommend removing this directory from source when using this method to sync vaults between devices.